 Laptops are used throughout the curriculum for research, writing, working on complex math problems, design, modern language acquisition, and collaboration in a wide variety of ways.

-Students are expected to check their email regularly throughout the day for the most up-to-date information.
+Students are expected to check their school-provided email account regularly throughout the day for the most up-to-date information.

-Laptop models: The recommended models for the Upper School laptop program are either an We recommend Apple or Dell brand laptops for Upper School.
+Laptop models: The recommended models for the Upper School laptop program are either Apple or Microsoft Surface Laptops.

-Apple: We recommend MacBook Air or MacBook Pro.
+Apple: We recommend MacBook Air or MacBook Pro Retina.
 We recommend no larger than a 13" model for weight and portability.

 We are happy to assist you in selecting a laptop that will meet your child's needs.
 The school does not purchase hardware for students.
-Please contact Andrew Thomas if you need assistance with laptop selection.
+Please contact Daniel Flores if you need assistance with laptop selection.
 Please contact Mary Yacob to inquire about laptop financial aid.